 Since 2017 the Charterhouse has welcomed local audiences as part of our Revealing the Charterhouse project which saw the creation of a new museum, public square and learning programme.
-Schools are at the very heart of our learning offer and we are proud to say that so far over 3,000 pupils have taken part in our creative workshops.
+Schools are at the very heart of our learning offer and we are proud to say that over 3,000 pupils have taken part in our creative workshops.

 Now, thanks to the generous support of the Worshipful Company of Art Scholars we have been able to develop our relationship with local schools by piloting a free, after-school club for pupils in Years 4 and Year 5 (aged 8-10) from two local Primary schools.
-Running January 2019 – July 2019, our flagship club has successful delivered on-site sessions for pupils from St Peter & Paul Catholic Primary School and St John the Evangelist RC Primary, two schools within a 30-minute journey from the Charterhouse.
+Running January 2019 – July 2019, our flagship club has successful delivered on-site sessions for a weekly average of 10 pupils from St Peter & Paul Catholic Primary School and St John the Evangelist RC Primary, two schools within a 30-minute journey from the Charterhouse.

 We are thrilled with the positive impact the project has had on the young participants and look forward to building upon this success in 2019-2020.